Qrau/nia-health-survey/README.md

 ##
 - **Suggestions for improvments:**
 > 1. move the states variables into a context api or redux to be able to share the states between pages and components.
-> 2. use global styles and theme with a third party package such as "styled-components" for the app.
+> 2. use global styles and themes with a third party package such as "styled-components" for the app.
 > 3. use React hooks and features like (memo, useMemo, useCallback) to improve the app performance.
 > 4. implement SSR and ISR  with nextjs for better perforamnce.
+> 5. create a mock up and sketch for all desired features.
 ##